 It sometimes befuddles me as to why anarchists disfavor the idea of voluntarily limited government, at least here in the United States, especially since the U.S. system is the evolutionary outgrowth of the very system that anarchists often praise and extoll — i.e., the development of the common law and the development of the law merchant, both of which arose within the governmental system of England, a system in which the state had a monopoly over the use of force.

 That brings us to a related critique that some anarchists make of limited government: that under limited government the state will not permit private judicial systems to use force in the enforcement of their judgments.
 What they are getting at is that while people are free to use arbitration or private jury trials to resolve their disputes, if a litigant loses and refuses to comply with the judgment, the prevailing party must file suit in a government court to enforce the judgment.
 That’s because under limited government, the state wields a monopoly over the use of force in society.
 The state decides when force is justified and under what circumstances.

 Although they praise the common-law and law-merchant systems that arose and developed under the English governmental system, where the state had a monopoly over the use of force, anarchists say that a government system violates principles of individual liberty and the free market.

 In actuality, however, as we will see as we progress through this essay, it does the opposite — it protects individual liberty and the free market and maintains peace in society.
-We will examine how the state’s monopoly over the use of force in society is actually one of the greatest attributes of limited government, while, at the same time, analyze a fatal flaw in the anarchist paradigm.
+We will examine how the state’s monopoly over the use of force in society is actually one of the greatest attributes of limited government, while, at the same time, we will analyze a fatal flaw in the anarchist paradigm.